Best Wedding Insurance for Couples 2026: $75–$550 Pricing Compared from 7 Top Carriers

 ✅ Success Story: Venue Bankruptcy (Travelers)

-Couple: Emily & Ryan, Austin TX
+Couple: Emily and Ryan, Austin TX

 Wedding Budget: $42,000